FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge

-During system operation, logs are generated by the underlying code.
-Different systems are typically maintained by different developers, so logs often exhibit inconsistencies in naming, format, and terminology.
-Even when logs are semantically equivalent, their expressions may differ markedly across systems; moreover, because each system implements unique functionality, it produces system-specific log entries that are absent in other systems.
-We performed a preliminary study on the system logs of existing systems.
-Our results indicate that system logs from different systems can be classified into two categories: “general logs” and “proprietary logs”.
-In this context, general knowledge is derived from general logs, whereas proprietary knowledge is obtained from proprietary logs.
-General logs comprise entries that exhibit consistent semantic or structural characteristics across multiple systems, thereby reflecting shared operational patterns; in contrast, proprietary logs consist of entries unique to a particular system, characterized by distinct semantics or formats that capture its specific behaviors.
+Specifically, during system operation, logs are generated by the underlying code.
+Because different systems are maintained by different developers, logs often exhibit inconsistencies in naming, format, and terminology.
+Even when logs are semantically equivalent, their expressions may differ markedly across systems; moreover, because each system implements unique functionality, it produces system-specific logs that are absent in other systems.
+Through a preliminary study on the system logs of existing systems (detailed in Section~\ref{sec2}), we observe that cross-system logs can be classified into two categories: "general logs" that exhibit shared semantic patterns across systems, and "proprietary logs" that are unique to a specific system.
+Accordingly, general knowledge and proprietary knowledge are derived from these two categories, respectively.

-Although existing methods have achieved a certain success, their effectiveness is based on two mild assumptions: (1) that system events are shared across different systems.
+Building on the above studies, although existing methods have achieved a certain success, their effectiveness is based on two mild assumptions: (1) that system events are shared across different systems.
 When the discrepancy in system events among systems becomes too great, their effectiveness cannot be guaranteed, resulting in unsatisfactory performance; (2) that the target system can supply a sufficient number of labeled logs, including enough proprietary logs.
-In the absence of labeled logs, the model cannot acquire the target system’s proprietary knowledge, and the extracted general knowledge is ineffective for proprietary logs, causing the model to fail to capture anomaly patterns unique to the target system and thereby limiting its applicability in new systems.
+In the absence of labeled logs, the model cannot acquire the target system’s proprietary knowledge, and the extracted general knowledge is ineffective for proprietary logs, causing the model to fail to capture anomaly patterns unique to the target system.
 In summary, the pronounced disparity in proprietary knowledge across different systems, coupled with the mismatch between general and proprietary knowledge, constitutes a significant barrier to effective cross‑system log-based anomaly detection.
-This problem gives rise to two key technical challenges: (1) how to accurately distinguish and route different categories of logs; and (2) how to effectively fuse general and proprietary knowledge in a completely unlabeled setting.
+This problem gives rise to two key technical challenges: (1) how to accurately distinguish and route different categories of logs; and (2) how to effectively fuse general and proprietary knowledge in an unlabeled setting.